convince-project/AS2FM/docs/source/tutorials.rst

     :width: 600
     :alt: An image of the behavior tree including the recovery strategy in case picking or navigating fails.

 We can again run SMC Storm on the modified model after generating the JANI model with AS2FM.
-This time we use `main_probabilistic_extended_bt.xml <https://github.com/convince-project/AS2FM/blob/main/examples/tutorial_fetch_and_carry/main_probabilistic_extended_bt.xml>`_ as input to refer to the modified files of the bt and the probabilistic world model.
+This time we use `main_probabilistic_extended_bt.xml <https://github.com/convince-project/AS2FM/blob/main/examples/tutorial_fetch_and_carry/main_probabilistic_extended_bt.xml>`_ as input to refer to the modified files of the BT and the probabilistic world model.

 .. code-block:: bash